isabelaaguiar/ENES247/lab9-StopWatch/README.md

 Can see modification in the code, from the previous one.

+Why does not the main code has the #(3, 3, 4)  lines anymore?

 In part 1 (9_1_1). the parameters were defined in the main verilog code.
 Can see the  #(3, 3, 4) in the code.
 And passed to the modules.

 For this part (9_1_2), the parameters were not defined in the main verilog code.
 Instead, the "defparam"